Wavelet-Harmonic Integration Methods: Discussion

-The momentum form factor $f_S^2$ is a perfect example of another difficult problem that can be simplified with wavelet-harmonic integration.
+The momentum form factor $f_S^2$ is another difficult problem that can be simplified with wavelet-harmonic integration.
 It depends linearly on initial and final state wavefunctions for the SM particle; and its $\hat{\mathcal O}(\vec q)$ is a simple momentum transfer operator.
 Taking the \eqref{def:fgs} expression, with position space wavefunctions $\Psi_i$,

 and expanding the wavefunctions $\Psi$ in a basis with (complex) spherical harmonics,

 Notice that $Y_\lambda^\mu(\hat q)$ simply factors out of the $d^3 \vec r$ integral.
 This is extremely helpful, if the eventual goal is to project $f_s^2(\vec q)$ onto a similar basis of spherical harmonic $\varphi$ functions.